 For most, Machine Learning is an almost magic field, where we give a computer some data, it does it’s thing, and outputs some information.
 This, however, is not true.

 Machine Learning engineers and practitioners generally understand how a model works (i.e the process about how it learns and then makes predictions) however, when dealing with non-technical counterparts, it is very important to be able to explain why the model is doing what is doing.

-This is the reason why Interpretable Machine Learning has become a very hot field in the recent years: how to make black box machine learning models interpretable.
+This is the reason why Interpretable Machine Learning, or explainable AI has become a very hot field in the recent years: how to make black box machine learning models interpretable.

 Christoph Molnar´s book and blog

 For this, the best resource we have found is Christoph Molnar´s book, which you can find for free on a browser-friendly format here: Interpretable Machine Learning.
 Take a good look!

 The following is also a great resource to learn about Interpretable Machine Learning, if you prefer watching lectures than reading material:

 Kaggle Learn also has a great and brief resource for learning about Machine Learning (sorry for the redundancy) explainability.
 If you have never heard of the Kaggle Learning platform, then go take a look, as it provides quick and easy tutorials to learn Python, SQL, data visualisation and a lot more!

 Python Programming Tutorials

 If you are looking to learn how to program in Python, or how to improve your Python programming knowledge, you should definitely check out RealPython.
 It is an incredible resource with tutorials, videos, challenges, and a very active and friendly community.
 For us it is one of the best online destinations for Python programmers, and we have ourselfs used it very much.
 Happy programming!